-Even though synthetic marijuana might seem like a good idea for people who are trying to stay "sober" or avoid getting dinged on a drug test, the sheer volume of stories about the negative and insane side effect of fake weed, or "spice," should make even the most experienced of user want to stay away at all costs.
-The drug called spice (or sometimes K2) is a synthetic blend of chemicals that’s meant to mimic the effects of smoking weed, but without the stigma.
-Unfortunately, the spice drug effects are far worse and crazier than any side effect that comes along with smoking weed.
-If you’re still on the fence about the spice drug here are some truly alarming stories about the drug spice.
+Synthetic cannabinoids might seem like a good idea for people who are trying to stay "sober" or trying to avoid getting dinged on a urine test.
+However, the sheer volume of stories about the negative side effects synthetic cannabinoids like spice or K2 should make even the most experienced person want to stay away at all costs.
+This drug is a synthetic blend of chemicals that are meant to mimic the effects of THC, but without the stigma.

-Fortunately, none of the victims died, but Rick Fontana, New Haven's director of emergency operations, said, "Two individuals had life-threatening symptoms, and the others had non-life-threatening symptoms."
-According to Fontana, symptoms included, "vomiting, hallucinating, high blood pressure, shallow breathing, semi-conscious and unconscious states."
+Fortunately, none of the victims passed, but Rick Fontana, New Haven's director of emergency operations, said: "Two individuals had life-threatening symptoms, and the others had non-life-threatening symptoms."
+According to Fontana, symptoms included "vomiting, hallucinating, high blood pressure, shallow breathing, semi-conscious and unconscious states."

 In 2012, Jeffrey Reynolds was charged with feticide and attempted second-degree murder, after stabbing his wife and cutting out their unborn baby.
-He initially plead not guilty by reason of insanity, but changed his plea to no contest and admitted that he had been high on synthetic marijuana during the incident.
+He initially pleaded not guilty by reason of insanity, but changed his plea to no contest and admitted that he had been high on synthetic cannabinoids during the incident.

 Reynolds said, "In an effort to not break the law by purchasing 'legal weed,' I was deceived or poisoned by a real company I easily found during a quick 'Google' search."